 2. Colander Pom Pom Drop

-Using kebab skewers, post them through the holes in the Colander.
+Using kebab skewers (or dry spaghetti), post them through the holes in the Colander.
 Older children can have a go at doing this themselves.
 Little N is 2 years old so was too young to post the skewers through independently.
 Make sure you use enough to make this an effective activity.

 Drop your pom poms and watch them bounce through the skewers before landing at the bottom.
 You can buy different sized pom poms.
 We used two different sizes for this activity.